hpi-swa-lab/squeak-inbox-talk/USAGE.md

 - Press the **Contribute** button to submit a new contribution via Monticello or to write a new message to the list.

 - Press **Refresh** to download the latest messages into your image.
+  The tooltip of the button and the its color will indicate when you have refreshed the inbox the last time.
+  You can change the color indication in the preferences.

 - Select any conversation or contribution in the list to read a preview of it.
   **The icons on the left** indicate the current contribution state of each contribution.
   **The icons on the right** indicate your personal involvement.
-  To see them, you need to **edit your user information first** via the version button in the right top corner.
+  To see them, you need to **edit your user information first** via the settings button in the right top corner.
   Hover any icon to see further information.

 - Yellow-click a conversation to inspect it or generate a link to one of the online mailing list archives to it.